raseels-repos/golang-saas-starter-kit/README.md

 ## Deployment

 This project includes a complete build pipeline that relies on AWS and GitLab.
+The presentation "[SaaS Starter Kit - Setup GitLab CI / CD](https://docs.google.com/presentation/d/1sRFQwipziZlxBtN7xuF-ol8vtUqD55l_4GE-4_ns-qM/edit#slide=id.p)" has been made available on Google Docs that provides a step by step guide to setting up a build pipeline using your own AWS and GitLab accounts.

 The `.gitlab-ci.yaml` file includes the following build
 stages:
 ```yaml
 stages: